NeilMcB/hml/notes.md

 ## Misc

 * Obvious, but remember to consider how your algorithm scales with the number of features and the number of training instances!
+* Random Forests provide a handy way to estimate the importance of each feature for classification and regression.

 ## Chapter 2 - End-to-End Machine Learning Landscape